-Movement 15 Why How Time Project Development Explain that each and every project, big or small, needs a plan so that one makes sure that the project can and will happen and will be successful.
-5 mins Phases with the project development process.
-Even if they are, it is useful to present the process There are some simple steps in a project development process which likely need to include the following: and steps necessary to develop a WHAT? project as the basis for their own project development work the What do we want to do? students will engage in later on.
-What do we want to change?
-WHY?
-What is our motivation and reason for the project?
-WHO?
-Who will do it?
+Movement 15 Why How Time Project Development Students, also depending on age, may or may not be familiar Explain that each and every project, big or small, needs a plan so that one makes sure that the project can and will happen and will be successful.
+Phases with the project development process.
+Even if they are, it is useful to present the process There are some simple steps in a project development process which likely need to include the following: and steps necessary to develop a WHAT? project as the basis for their own project development work the • What do we want to do? students will engage in later on. • What do we want to change?
+V WHY? • What is our motivation and reason for the project?
+WHO? • Who will do it?
 Who will support us - which TEACHER?
 Or other?
-WHEN?
-Until when or how long do we need?
+WHEN? • Until when or how long do we need?
 HOW do we want to publicise our project ?
 HOW do we want to realise our project?
-DG Project Canvas What are the steps and resources for making the project reality?
-DG Project Cartvas UNICOCOlidad Acua Programs on Statute for Strainfells Designated Statute of S WHERE? artners: Key Activities: Theory of Change eds to be there What activities are needed to make this SDC implementation project/ campaign enable the implementation project/ How will the project initiators ensure Who will benefit directly and Where can or should the project take place?
-Full Day orake? this SDG implementation project/ campaign enable the implementation business? assucess in our organisation of \$50G_1.
-In our organisation business? on/ and the implementation of SDG ( P And how is the project related to sustainability and SDG (and which SDG in particular - one or more and possible connections to others).
-Key Resources: Key Policies: Especially for older students or whenever deemed useful one could also use the SDG project canvas, which would likely require a bit more explanation and introduction, but covers similar questions as above in somewhat different format.
-What human, financial and other resources are available and needed to make the project/campaign a success?
+Project Canvas 🎇 M225 das Montegers Barro to Marcine Samero What are the steps and resources for making the project reality?
+WHERE?
+Key Activities: Theory of Change: What activities are needed to make How exactly will this project/ How will the project initiators ensure Who will benefit directly and • Where can or should the project take place?
+Full Day this SDG implementation project/ campaign enable the implement campaign a success in our organisation of SDG [in our organisation business? ation; wide-spread participation in the project.
+Indirectly and why?
+And how is the project related to sustainability and SDG (and which SDG in particular - one or more and possible connections to others).
+Key Resources: Key Policies: Especially for older students or whenever deemed useful one could also use the SDG project canvas, which would likely require a bit more explanation and introduction, but covers similar What human, financial and other resources are available and needed to make the project/campaisn a success?
 What policies and support from local authorities are needed for success? questions as above in somewhat different format.
-Half Day human resources, infrastructure, materials, and logistics need narced in order for the project/campaign to become successful?
+Half Day Infrastructure, materials, and logistics need By: r the project/campaign to become successful?
 Investment, funding and income streams: What possible sources of investment, funding or in-kind support could help to cover the costs?
+For: